isc-projects/kea/doc/guide/admin.rst

 ----------

 PostgreSQL is able to store leases, host reservations, and options defined on a per-host basis.
-This step can be safely ignored if you are using other database backends.
+This step can be safely ignored if other database backends will be used.

 .. _pgsql-database-create: